 Financial incentives drive the continuation and expansion of our immigration detention system

-Financial incentives are endemic to our current immigration detention system.
+Financial incentives are the bedrock of our current immigration detention system.
 Local governments detain immigrants in exchange for huge sums of money to fill gaps in shrinking local budgets.
 Private prison companies run entire facilities.
 Other private companies provide a myriad of services inside the facilities.
 At every turn, there are clear incentives to detain more people while always reducing per-person costs—a combination that has helped create a sprawling and unaccountable system of mass detention.

 Private prison companies are one of the biggest beneficiaries of the current immigration detention system.
-The best-known companies are The GEO Group, Inc. (GEO) and Corrections Corporation of America (CCA), although there are a handful of other smaller companies as well.
-Together they administer—and profit from—62 percent of detention beds.
-This is a significant expansion in five short years; in 2009 they operated 49 percent of detention beds.
+The best-known companies are The GEO Group, Inc. (GEO) and CoreCivic (formerly the Corrections Corporation of America (CCA)), although there are a handful of other smaller companies as well.
+Together they administer—and profit from—79 percent of detention beds.
+This is a significant expansion since 2009 when they operated 49 percent of detention beds.
 In fact, as the entire system has expanded, private prison companies have consolidated their dominance.